Last year, the message of “How the Grinch Stole Christmas” took on new meaning for me.

 But this year, life didn’t accommodate our traditions.

 My sister was diagnosed with cancer in June, and her treatment hit a very rough patch in November and December just ahead of the Christmas season, which she dearly loves, too.
-The first day of December brought an unexpected hospital stay, the first since the early days of tests and biopsies, and after she came home, she continued to feel under the weather.
+The first day of December brought a short, unexpected hospital stay, the first since the early days of tests and biopsies, and after she came home, she continued to feel under the weather.

 Then last week, “under the weather” became “thrown under a bus.”